 Marketing has changed a lot with the popularity of the Internet.
-What used to be a highly sales-driven environment of cold-calls and dialing for dollars has now transformed into meeting potential customers where they already are, providing them with the resources they need, and being helpful as they narrow down their options before even speaking with a salesperson or anyone from your business.
-This type of marketing is referred to as “inbound” because it’s more about bringing people in through good content and valuable resources than it is going out and searching for opportunities.
+What used to be a highly sales-driven environment of cold calls and dialing for dollars has now transformed into meeting potential customers where they already are, providing them with the resources they need, and being helpful as they narrow down their options before even speaking with a salesperson or anyone from your business.
+This type of marketing is referred to as “inbound” because it’s more about bringing people in through good content and valuable resources than it is about going out and searching for opportunities.

 What Is Inbound Marketing?

 Inbound marketing is the methodology and strategy behind creating helpful resources and content for your ideal customer.
 It allows them to self-select and match your offerings to their needs so when they do approach your salesperson, they are well-informed and a good fit for your business.

 Regardless of whether you are using targeted content for buyers or not, this is already occurring on the potential customer’s end.
 SiriusDecisions reports that,

 “70% of the buying process in a complex sale is already complete before prospects are willing to engage with a live salesperson.”